Overview of Nebraska Mortgages

 Nebraska Mortgage Rates Quick Facts

-Nebraska isn’t short on stunning landscapes - from the Great Plains and the sand dunes to the impressive panhandle rock formations.
-Lincoln offers a lively college town with plenty to do, Omaha boasts pioneer history and cultural centers and Valentine is an outdoor adventurer’s dream.
+Nebraska isn’t short on stunning landscapes.
+You can find the Great Plains and sand dunes, as well as impressive panhandle rock formations in this state.
+The cities offer plenty to do as well.
+Lincoln is a lively college town and Omaha boasts pioneer history and cultural centers.
+Valentine is an outdoor adventurer’s dream.

-Nebraska mortgage rates have historically been slightly higher than the national average.
-Rates for 2016 in Nebraska remain consistent with that trend.
+Looking at the mortgage market, Nebraska’s mortgage rates have historically been slightly higher than the national average.

 Nebraska Historic Mortgage Rates*